Soa Palelei: Personal life

+Palelei has a mentoring program called Hulk Kids MMA, in which he mentors teens on every aspect of life, combined with training and diet tips this program is available for schools and community groups.

+Palelei published a memoir, titled Face Your Fears, in June 2016.

-Acting Career
+Acting career

-Palelei is currently signed to Clifford Wallace Plus, Palelei made his acting debut in the 2014 Australian film, Son of a Gun, playing the role of a henchmen Tommy alongside Ewan McGregor, Matthew Nable and Brenton Thwaites.
+Palelei made his acting debut in the 2014 Australian film, Son of a Gun, playing the role of a henchmen Tommy alongside Ewan McGregor, Matt Nable and Brenton Thwaites.
 Since then Palelei has played the lead in Zombie Ninjas Vs Black Ops which is due to be released in 2015, and Football Breakers an Australian Comedy.
-In 2017 Palelei appeared alongside Matthew Nable, Ryan Corr, Abbey Leigh, Eddie Baroo and Simone Kessell in 1%.
+In 2017 Palelei appeared alongside Matt Nable, Ryan Corr, Abbey Leigh, Eddie Baroo and Simone Kessell in 1%.

-Mixed Martial Arts Career
+Mixed martial arts career

 Early career

 Palelei made his professional MMA debut in September 2002.
 He was undefeated for the first two years of his career, going 7–0 with all wins either by TKO or submission.
 He suffered his first defeat via submission to Choi Mu-Bae at PRIDE 28 in October 2004.

 Ultimate Fighting Championship

 Palelei had a brief stint in the UFC at UFC 79 against Eddie Sanchez, losing by TKO in the third round.
 He was released from the promotion shortly after.